RayneWang/L-system/README.md

 - rotation in X and Z axis (so trees are 3D with depth)
 - interpreter that defines a simple set of rules (can be added on) and allows the user to define new set of rules using the existing rules
 - one symbol can be mapped to multiple rules with different probabilities
+- animation of the growth of tree
+- simulates fall by having the leaves change color and fall off the tree